They Live: Legacy

 They Live was ranked #18 on Entertainment Weekly magazine's "The Cult 25: The Essential Left-Field Movie Hits Since '83" list in 2008.

 Rotten Tomatoes ranked the fight scene between Roddy Piper's character Nada and Keith David's character Frank Armitage seventh on their list of "The 20 Greatest Fight Scenes Ever".
 The fight scene influenced the 2008 film The Wrestler, whose director, Darren Aronofsky, interpreted the scene as a spoof.
 The fight scene was parodied by the TV show South Park in the episode "Cripple Fight".
 Shepard Fairey credits the film as a major source of inspiration, sharing a similar logo to his Andre the Giant Has a Posse campaign.
 "They Live was...the basis for my use of the word 'obey'", Fairey said.
 "The movie has a very strong message about the power of commercialism and the way that people are manipulated by advertising".

-The 1991 video game The Simpsons: Bart vs. the Space Mutants features a reference to the movie, with Bart using special sunglasses to see a group of aliens who have invaded Springfield.
+The 1991 video game The Simpsons: Bart vs. the Space Mutants features a reference to the movie.
+Bart uses special sunglasses to see a group of aliens who have invaded Springfield.

 Novelist Jonathan Lethem called They Live one of his "favorite movies of the eighties, hands down".
-He said, "It's a great movie...Look at what it does to people, look at how it emboldens and provokes...It's disturbing and ridiculous and outrageous and uncomfortable, but I think it's the kind of great movie that doesn't really need defense, it just needs to be given the air".
+He said, "It's a great movie...
+Look at what it does to people, look at how it emboldens and provokes...It's disturbing and ridiculous and outrageous and uncomfortable, but I think it's the kind of great movie that doesn't really need defense, it just needs to be given the air".
 Lethem wrote a book-length homage to the movie for the Soft Skull Press Deep Focus series.

-The 2013 video game Saints Row IV features an extended parody of the film with Roddy Piper and Keith David voicing fictionalized versions of themselves in a recreation of the fight scene between Nada and Armitage.
+The 2013 video game Saints Row IV featured a parody of the film with Roddy Piper and Keith David voicing fictionalized versions of themselves in a recreation of the fight scene between Nada and Armitage.